ever-co/ever-teams-api-server/README.md

-# ever-teams-api-server
+# Ever® Teams™ API Server

-Ever® Teams™ API Server
+Please see https://github.com/ever-co/ever-teams for more information about the Ever® Teams™ Platform and available Apps.